switer/vfe/README.md

 - **c/**

-	Component modules director, using `require("$componentName")` to load module, such as load header module: `require("header")` will auto load header.css and header.js.
+	Component modules director, default is "/c".
+Using `require("$componentName")` to load module, such as load header module: `require("header")` will auto load header.css and header.js.
 	> **Note:** It can be replaced of custom_director using modulesDirectories option.
 [See](https://github.com/switer/vfe#custom-modules-director)

 - **lib/**